vansh-seth/Web-tech-lab/Notes-CSS/Borders/Readme.md

 }
 ```

-Certainly!
-Below is the content formatted for a `README.md` file with a different presentation:

----

 ## CSS Border - Shorthand Property

 When working with borders in CSS, there are several individual properties to consider: